-- Adjust all agency data streams to report maximum identification of AI/AN students including the agency Report Card datasets - Separation of CTE class requirements (Ex: Computer literacy required credit) versus actual CTE program participants - this leads to an inaccurate accounting of students in full programs - Post-program data to include program accountability and success measurements - Matching CTE programs to community needs in relation to local and tribal economies instead of to the educator

-- CTE program employment data in relation to local and tribal economies (to support the above bullet) - Data sovereignty and sharing agreements Important for LEA's to be informed on the importance of data sovereignty and encourage data sharing agreements with tribes.
-Information shared is beneficial to both LEA's and Tribes. - Are CTE programs working with tribes (often major employers in their areas) and tribal employment programs?
+- Adjust all agency data streams to report maximum identification of AI/AN students including the agency Report Card datasets - Separation of CTE class requirements (Ex: Computer literacy required credit) versus actual CTE program participants this leads to an inaccurate accounting of students in full programs - Post-program data to include program accountability and success measurements - Matching CTE programs to community needs in relation to local and tribal economies instead of to only industry needs. - CTE program employment data in relation to local and tribal economies (to support the above bullet) - Data sovereignty and sharing agreements Important for LEA's to be informed on the importance of data sovereignty and encourage data sharing agreements with tribes.
+Information shared is beneficial to both LEA's and Tribes.